 Doha, Qatar – As a newbie expat in GCC, Ramadan and Iftar are new concepts to me.
 So when I got an invite for Iftar dinner at the Circle Restaurant at Millenium Plaza Hotel Doha, I said yes to see what it is all about.

-What is Ramadan and Iftar?
+What are Ramadan and Iftar?

-So what is Ramadan and Iftar?
+So what are Ramadan and Iftar?
 If you don’t know yet, what makes Ramadan special is because it is the month when the Holy Quran (Koran) was first revealed to the Prophet Mohammed.
 It’s the 9th month in the Islamic Lunar Calendar and lasts for 29 or 30 days depending on when the crescent moon will be sighted.